On projective and affine equivalence of sub-Riemannian metrics: Preliminaries

 Note that the dimension of the spaces $J^{(k)}_{\lambda}$ for $|k|>1$ may depend on $\lambda$ in general.
 Following \cite{ref2}, we distinguish the geodesics corresponding to the extensions of maximal dimension. \begin{Def} The normal geodesic $\gamma(t)=\pi(e^{t\vec{h}}\lambda)$ is said to be \emph{ample at $t=0$} if there exists an integer $k_0$ such that

 In that case we say that $\lambda$ \emph{is ample with respect to the metric $g$}. \end{Def} Notice that if a geodesic is ample at $t=0$, then it is not abnormal on any small enough interval $[0,\varepsilon]$ (see \cite[Prop.\ 3.6]{ref2}).
-It appears that normal geodesic are generically ample in the following sense. \begin{Theorem}[\cite{ref2}, Proposition 5.23] For any $q \in M$, the set of ample covectors $\lambda \in \pi^{-1}(q)$ is an open and dense (and hence non empty) subset of $T^*_qM$. \end{Theorem}
+It appears that normal geodesic are generically ample in the following sense. \begin{Theorem}[\cite{ref2}, Proposition 5.23] For any $q \in M$, the set of ample covectors $\lambda \in \pi^{-1}(q)$ is an open and dense (and hence non empty) subset of $T^*_qM$. \end{Theorem} Note that, from the cited result, the set of ample covectors not only is open and dense but it has also full measure in $T^*_qM$ since it contains a Zarisky set. \begin{rk} Two proportional covectors $\lambda$ and $c \lambda$, $c>0$, define the same geodesic, up to time reparameterization, and the corresponding extensions of Jacobi curves $J^{(k)}_{\lambda}$ and $J^{(k)}_{c \lambda}$ have the same dimension.
+As a consequence, the statement of Theorem~\ref{th:Agr} also holds in $h^{-1}(1/2)$.
+Namely, the set of ample covectors is open and dense in $\pi^{-1}(q) \cap h^{-1}(1/2)$. \end{rk}